hpacheco/ses/labs/Lab3.md

 #### [Schemathesis](https://github.com/schemathesis/schemathesis)

 Schemathesis is a tool that uses property-based testing for checking the conformance of an implemented API against a specification.
-Property-based testing is fuzzing-like technique that consists in generating random inputs - in this case API requests - oriented to the testing of a specific output property - in this case conformance of API responses w.r.t. to an OpenAPI specification.
+Property-based testing is a more lightweight fuzzing-like technique that consists of generating random inputs - in this case API requests - oriented to the testing of a specific output property - in this case conformance of API responses w.r.t. to an OpenAPI specification.

 In fact, a great deal of the Juice Shop vulnerabilities that we will explore in the challenges below are related to care-free API implementations: accepting more request parameters than expected, retrieving more response parameters than expected, leaking internal state alongside non-gracefully-handled error messages, etc.
 You can quickly try out schemathesis as follows; make sure that Juice Shop is running.
 In the [vm](../vm) folder: